dustinmichels/geo-hearo/README.md

 ### Distance Calculation

-To ensure fair gameplay, distance between countries is calculated using the "Main Landmass" rule:
+The distance between countries is calculated using the "Main Landmass" rule:

 - Total land area for a country is calculated.
 - Only polygons (landmasses) that constitute at least **20%** of the country's total area are used for measurement.
 - Distance is measured from the nearest border point of any "Major Landmass" of the guess to the nearest border point of any "Major Landmass" of the secret country.
 - This effectively excludes small overseas territories (e.g., measuring from French Guiana for "France") while preserving major islands (e.g., North and South Island of New Zealand).
+It also filters out Alaska (17% of US landmass.)

 ## Thanks